deltanet/adapt-iframe/README.md

 #### _initialHeight

 Specify the native height of the iframe - this is used (along with width) to make the iframe responsive

+#### _scripts

+Contains attributes for loading external _scripts

+#### _isEnabled

+Turns external scripts off.
+Acceptable values are true and false

+#### _externalScripts

+Add any external scripts here.
+Will be embedded in a script tab within the template below the iframe.

 ## Limitations